 Ever wanted a completely custom bike build?
 Or even to customise your current bike?
-Custom built bikes will always far exceed standard off the rack bikes as we can control everything down to the finest detail maximising comfort, fit, handling and essential improve on all elements of cycling for the end rider.
-It could be cheaper than you think, for a quote simple email email@example.com with a rough/or detailed description of what you would like, include what your goals or style of cycling will be, list any particular parts you really want, include a rough budget if you have one and we can email you back an estimate/quote.
+Custom built bikes will always far exceed standard off the rack bikes as we can control everything down to the finest detail to maximise comfort, fit, and handling, and improve upon all elements of cycling for the rider.
+It could be less expensive than you think.
+For a quote simply email email@example.com with a rough or detailed description of what you would like, including your goals or style of cycling, a list of any particular parts you really want, and a rough budget if you have one.
+We will reply to with an estimate/quote.

 Here is an example of a custom build and we will publish more soon:

 This is the perfect frame for getting from the swim to the run in as little time as possible.
 The frame was designed using Formula 1-level CFD software and proven in the wind tunnel.
 The Cervélo P5 has had more elite-level victories since its launch than any other triathlon bike